sreekanthmettles/beneficiary-fhir-data/rfcs/0000-since-parameter.md

 The resources returned by a group export operation is the current roster of the group at the time of an export call.
 A group's roster may change between successive export calls.
 At this time, the importer does not have any data for the added beneficiaries.
 So, how should an export call with a `_since` parameter handle new beneficiaries?
 The FHIR specification states that export should only include data updated after the passed in `_since` parameter.
 However, the specification does not contemplate this use-case, nor does it offer any hint on how to correctly implement this use-case.

 Since the BFD service does not track groups, the BFD partners have to work out solutions for this problem.
-Please see the authors for a discussion on solutions.
+The FHIR community Please see the authors for a discussion on solutions.

 ### Internal Database Corner Cases

-Resources may have their `lastUpdated` field change when other fields have not changed.
-This may happen  because the BFD has its own internal representation of records and only keeps one `lastUpdated` value for these internal records.
+FHIR Resources are projections from the BFD's internal records which are based the CCW's RIF files.
+As a result, the FHIR Resources may have their `lastUpdated` field change when other fields do not change.

 Records created before the since feature was implmented, do not have a defined `lastUpdated` value.
-In this case, the BFD will return the timestamp of the since feature's database migration, making the time that the since feature was deployed the earliest `lastUpdated` value.
+In this case, the BFD will return a default value.

-### Replication Lag Corner Case

-Because of differing replication delays between the master database and the replicas, there is the potential for race conditions between the ETL feed and the DB replicas.
-The BFD ETL process avoids this problem by delaying marking a BFD ETL job complete in the ETL feed until all writes have had time to propagate.
-The BFD ETL process can query the replication lag directly from the Postgres DB.

 ### Alternatives Considered

-1. Instead of an ETL feed served by S3, BFD could convey the ETL information in other ways.
+Instead of optimizing ETL feed served by S3, BFD could convey the ETL information in other ways.
 For example, BFD could add an API for this information.
 Given the low volume of events and the low number of subscribers, the proposal chooses the S3 approach because it requires less code, while still meeting the needs of the problem

-2. The ETL feed could contain more ETL metadata, such as the FHIR resource touched, the DB table updated, or the care team involved.
-In the end, it was decided not to put this information into the feed because it was not general enough or universally useful.

 ## Future Possibilities